opentripplanner/OpenTripPlanner/docs/Troubleshooting-Routing.md

 its bicycle safety score is `1.3` (smaller is better).
 If there is a more specific matcher like `highway=track;bicycle=no` and it matches a given OSM way, it is chosen instead and its settings applied.

 There are also so-called mixins.
-These are applied on top of the most specific matchers and potentially to many OSM ways.
-A mixins safety value is multiplied with the one value of the non-mixin match.
+These are applied on top of the most specific matchers and a single OSM way can match many mixins.
+The mixins' safety values are multiplied with the value of the base (non-mixin) match.
 A mixin looks like this (note the `true` at the end):

 ```java